uhwgmxorg/MyIonicReactUserManagementApp.node/README.md

 ![img](https://github.com/uhwgmxorg/MyIonicReactUserManagementApp.node/blob/master/Doc/95_1.png)

+The web application can be started with:

+`ionic serve`.

-The web application can be started with `ionic serve`.
-The node modules must first be installed using `npm install`.
+The node modules must first be installed using:

+`npm install`.

 ![img](https://github.com/uhwgmxorg/MyIonicReactUserManagementApp.node/blob/master/Doc/95_2.png)

-You can get more Information on: https://uhwgmxorg.wordpress.com/2023/02/12/mynodejsminihttpserver-node
+You can get more Information on: https://uhwgmxorg.wordpress.com/2023/05/02/myionicreactusermanagementapp/